chakravarthi-moyili/VIDIFY/shortGPT/database/README.md

 # Database Module Documentation

-The `database` module provides classes for managing database documents and data in the ShortGPT application.
+The `database` module provides classes for managing database documents and data in the VIDIFY application.
 The module consists of three files:

 - `content_data_manager.py`: Defines the `ContentDataManager` class, which manages the content data for a document in the database.
 - `content_database.py`: Defines the `ContentDatabase` class, which provides methods for creating and accessing `ContentDataManager` instances.
 - `db_document.py`: Defines the `DatabaseDocument` abstract base class and the `TinyMongoDocument` class, which represents a document in a TinyMongo database.
+- `db_handler.py`: Defines the `VideoMetadataDB` class, which manages video metadata using a thread-safe, singleton-based JSON file database.
+It supports operations to insert, retrieve, update, delete, and list video data.

 ## File: content_data_manager.py